Learning Vue.js: Pitfalls and Advice

-- Read books which were written by an expert.
+- Read books that were written by an expert.

 Information in books about frameworks is like a water in a mountain river.
 It is relevant only for a small period of time, but when it is still up-to-date you can use this source of knowledge.

 During learning Vue.js we haven't discovered a lot of pitfalls.
 However, learning is not all about rainbows and unicorns.
-There is one point which is definitely worth mentioning.
+There is one point that is definitely worth mentioning.

-We hope the situation will change in the nearest feature as the Vue.js community grow so rapidly.
+We hope the situation will change in the nearest feature as the Vue.js community grows so rapidly.

-It is always good to have some road map which shows you the right direction.
-This is our map to learn Vue.js.
+It is always good to have some road map that shows you the right direction.
+This is our map to master Vue.js.
 We really hope that this will help you a lot.